adambard/learnxinyminutes-docs/mercurial.html.markdown

 ### tag

-Add one or more tags for the current or given revision
+Add one or more tags for the current or given revision.

 Tags are used to name particular revisions of the repository and are very useful to compare different revisions, to go back to significant earlier